 An Artist Collective with 7 member artists.
 We host two new shows each year.
 See the work of Jessie Dunlop, Jolene Mackie, Vikki Drummond, Carol Munro, Kirsten Robertson, Liz Marshal and Lyse Deselliers.
 Tumbleweed Gallery

 A gallery space, with a cafe too.
 This is a wonderful place to sit and eat lunch, or sip on a relaxing cup of tea or coffee.

 And if you are feeling adventurous…

 A large red brick building beside the high school.
 This is home to the Okanagan School of the Arts.
 Don’t let the doors put you off, come inside and explore the art displayed on the ground floor.
-In the basement levels are host to a number of teaching rooms, for pottery, printmaking and carpentry.
-If you are lucky you may persuade some one to show you down here too!
+Hidden downstairs in the basement levels is Maker Space, a room for pottery, printmaking and carpentry.
+(If you are lucky you may persuade some one to show you down here too!)
 The Shatford Centre & Okanagan School of the Arts

 You may want to expand your definition of art, to include all of the beautiful and intriguing artifacts that are on display.
 Plus admission is free! and the museum is just across the road from the Shatford Center.
 Visit the Penticton Museum